 - A. The amount needed for administration of the Consortium's CDBG and other federal programs which benefit the Consortium shall be reserved by the County.
-This amount, hereinafter referred to as the administrative setaside, is contingent upon review by the Joint Recommer dations Committee ("the Committee"), as provided in Section VIII(B)(1), and approval by the Metropolitan King County Council, as provided by Sections XI(A) and XI(B). - B. In addition to the administrative setaside referred to in Section II(A), each year 26% of the public service funds available (approximately \$300,000 based on an entitlement of \$6.85 million and program income of \$800,000) will be subtracted from the entitlement and reserved for public service activities in support of the affordable housing requirements under the implementation of the state Growth Management Act (RCW Chapter 36.70A).
-This public service setaside will be administered by the County with input from a working group of the participating cities and county staff.
-This public service setaside will be subject to the same percentage of decrease as the annual public service funds if there are any reductions during the year. - C. Of the grant amount remaining after the setasides referred to in Sections II(A) and II(B) ("the Adjusted Grant Amount"), any city which is a participant in this Agreement may be eligible to receive a direct pass-through share ("the pass-through"), provided that: - 1.
-The city's share of the Adjusted Grant Amount equals \$50,000 or more based upon the city's percentage of the Consortium's low- and moderate-income persons, as defined by HUD; - 2.
-The city may receive planning dollars from the County and Small Cities Fund (defined in Section II below) the year prior to accepting a Pass-through, the amount to be based on their percentage of the Consortium's low- and moderate-income persons, as defined by HUD; - 3.
-The city develops a strategic plan in accordance with Consolidated H&CD Plan requirements; - 4.
-The city council adopts the strategic plan, for the period covered by the Consolidated H&CD Plan, which includes specific activities the city will undertake with the pass-through funds and submits the plan to the County by the end of September; - If the strategic plan meets HUD requirements, the city will be offered Pass-through City status beginning the next January 1; - 6.
-In the program year it becomes a Pass-through City, the city may elect to allocate all their funds or to allocate only their public services or capital funds, depending on which strategies they have adopted to date and if a process for allocating those funds is in place.
-In any case, the city will continue to receive its plan ning allocation; and
+This amount, hereinafter referred to as the "Administrative Setaside, is contingent upon review by the Joint Recommendations Committee ("the Committee"), as provided in Section VIII.C.1., and approval by the Metropolitan King County Council, as provided by Section XIII.B. - B. In addition to the administrative setaside referred to in Section II.A., each year 25% of the public service funds available, not to exceed \$300,000, will be subtracted from the entitlement and reserved for the Housing Stability Program, a public service activity in support of the affordable housing requirements under the implementation of the state Growth Management Act (RCW Chapter 36.70A).
+This public service setaside will be administered by the County with input from a working group of the participating cities and County staff.
+This public service setaside will be subject to the same percentage of decrease as the annual public service funds if there are any reductions during the year.

+- C. Of the grant amount remaining after the setasides referred to in Sections II.A. and II.B. ("the Adjusted Grant Amount"), any city which is a participant in this Agreement may be eligible to receive a direct pass-through share ("the pass-through"), provided that: - 1.
+The City's share of the Adjusted Grant Amount equals \$50,000 or more based upon the city's percentage of the Consortium's low- and moderate-income persons, as defined by HUD, or the city's share is less than \$50,000 but the City received a pass-through in the previous year and wishes to continue receiving a pass-through; - 2.
+The City participates in developing the Consortium's Consolidated H&CD Plan by identifying its non-housing community development needs; - 3.
+The City may apply for planning dollars from the County and Small Cities Fund, as defined in Section II.D. below, the year prior to accepting a pass-through, the amount to be at least what the City would have received for planning and administration had they been a pass-through city; - 4.
+In the fall before the first program year it becomes a pass-through city, the City may elect to take the entire pass-through and allocate all their funds, or to take a partial pass-through and allocate only their public services or capital funds, depending on which needs they have identified and on whether the city can meet the Consortium's schedule for allocating the funds and for submitting proposed projects to HUD.
+If the new pass-through city chooses to allocate only part of their pass-through funds, the Joint Recommendations Committee will allocate the remaining funds to one or more regional projects benefiting residents of the city and surrounding area.
+In any case, the City will continue to receive its planning allocation; and - 5.
+The participating City agrees to abide by Consortium requirements to receive a pass-through of CDBG funds or their ability to receive a pass-through will be revoked.
+The responsibilities of these pass-through jurisdictions are defined in Section X. Participating cities may elect not to receive a direct pass-through but may compete for County and Small Cities Funds, as defined in Section II.D., below. - D. The funds remaining in the Adjusted Grant Amount after the distribution of the passthrough funds referred to in Section II.C. shall be referred to as the County and Small